Louis Varland: Minnesota Twins

 Varland made his professional debut with the Elizabethton Twins.
-He did not play for a team in 2020, due to the Minor League Baseball season being cancelled because of the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to pitch for the Fort Myers Mighty Mussels and Cedar Rapids Kernels.
 He was named the Twins minor league pitcher of the year after going 10–4 with a 2.10 earned run average (ERA) and 142 strikeouts.
-Varland started 2022 with the Wichita Wind Surge.
-He made his major league debut with the Twins on September 7.